About us

 Koh Nagata (Project-specific Asst.
 Prof.)

-Biomacromolecular Chemistry Kenji Sugase Ayako Furukawa -
+Biomacromolecular Chemistry Kenji Sugase Ayako Furukawa Masatomo So

 Bioregulation Chemistry - Masahiro Miyashita -